Glovo/gitops-basics-workshop/README.md

    4. Repeate the same curls.
 Only one color is returned this time.

 Custom Headers allow for more matching configurations, more documentation [here](https://argo-rollouts.readthedocs.io/en/stable/features/traffic-management/#traffic-routing-based-on-a-header-values-for-canary)

+## License

+Copyright © 2024 Glovo

+Contents of this repository are licensed under the Apache-2.0 License.
+When adding a new commit to this repository and the code is copied from another repository then include the license from the source if is not Apache-2.0 and include a link to the source.